Parallel tree algorithms for AMR and non-standard data access: Forest construction from sparse leaves

 \subsection{Algorithmic concept}

 \seclab{buildalgo}

-We propose the following procedure \pfbuild: \begin{enumerate} \item Initialize a context object from an existing source forest. \item Add leaves one by one, which need not exist in the source mesh but must be contained in the local partition, and must be non-overlapping and their index non-decreasing relative to the ones added previously. \item Free the context, not before creating a new forest object as a result: It is defined as the coarsest possible forest (a) containing the added leaves and (b) respecting the same partition. \end{enumerate} The resulting forest has the same partition boundary as the source, thus the above procedure satisfies \principleref{complementarity}.
+We propose the following procedure \pfbuild: \begin{enumerate} \item Initialize an opaque context data structure from an existing source forest that will hide temporary working data (\algref{buildbegin}, \buildnew). \item Add leaves one by one, which need not exist in the source mesh (i.e., they may be coarser or finer) but must be contained in the local partition, and must be non-overlapping and their index non-decreasing relative to the ones added previously.
+These leaves can be sparse (that is, not contiguous in the order of the space filling curve; cf.\ \algref{buildadd}, \buildadd). \item Free the context, not before creating a new forest object as a result: It is defined as the coarsest possible forest (a) containing the added leaves and (b) respecting the same partition (\algref{buildend}, \buildend). \end{enumerate} The resulting forest has the same partition boundary as the source, thus the above procedure satisfies \principleref{complementarity}.

-One advantage is that the construction is communica\-tion-free, with the caveat that the result depends on the total number of processes.
+One advantage is that the construction is process-local, with the caveat that the result depends on the total number of processes.
 However, since the result is a valid forest object, it can be subjected to calls to \rcbs if so desired, and P in order to load balance it for its special purpose.
 Its number of elements may be smaller than that of the source, possibly by orders of magnitude, significantly accelerating the computation downstream.

 As a difference to \cite{SundarSampathBiros08}, we use a source forest to guide the algorithm.
 The monotonicitiy requirement, to add leaves in the order of the source index, eliminates the linear-logarithmic runtime of a sorting step.
 Monotonicity can be realized for example by iterating through the existing leaves in the source, or by calling the top-down forest traversal \pfsearch.
 The latter approach has the advantage that the traversal can be pruned early to skip tree branches of no interest, not accessing these source elements at all.
-Furthermore, inheriting the source ordering implicitly provides the map between a leaf in the source forest that triggers an addition and the leaf added to the result, and permits to reprocess the source element data for use with the result on the fly.

 \pfbuild shares the property of \pfsearch that the serial version is useful in itself, since the tasks mentioned above may well occur in a single-process code.
 The parallel version of \pfbuild is near identical to the serial one, with the exception that the local number of leaves in the result, one integer, is shared with \mpiallgather.
 This is standard procedure in \pforest for refinement, coarsening, and 2:1 balance.
 Apart from that, the algorithm is communication-free.